An entropy-optimal path to humble AI: Discussion

 \subsection{Key findings and implications}

 Formal proofs are provided for all mathematical properties of the proposed method including solutions for both the learning and the evaluation/labeling problems.
-To validate its effectiveness, we compared EON's performance against a comprehensive set of state-of-the-art methods for classification, on a broad class of synthetic and real examples of varying problem complexity, ranging from synthetic scalable datasets, to prediction challenges appearing in climate science.
-Across all benchmarks, we consistently observed superior performance of the proposed method in key critical performance factors (AUC on test data, model descriptor length, training cost).
+To validate its effectiveness, we compared EON's performance against a comprehensive set of state-of-the-art methods for classification and regression, on a broad class of synthetic and real examples of varying problem complexity, ranging from synthetic scalable datasets, to challenges appearing in biomedicine, fluid mechanics and climate science.
+Across all benchmarks, we observed superior performance of the proposed method in key critical performance factors (AUC on test data, model descriptor length, training cost).
 Specifically, it was shown that EON enables training of more compact models in less time, while achieving better prediction performance.
 This efficiency can be of particular use in time-sensitive applications and on hardware with limited computational resources.

 Moreover, EON addresses the issue of "overconfidence" often found in many state-of-the-art AI tools.
-The possibility to obtain a level of confidence in the predictions enables a more reliable and interpretable decision-making process, particularly suitable for applications that require explainable decisions, such as in climate research, healthcare and other areas.
+Provided mathematical theory and numerical algorithms open a straightforward and cheap possibility to obtain a level of confidence in the predictions, enabling a more reliable, interpretable and humble decision-making process, particularly suitable for applications that require explainable decisions, such as in climate research, healthcare and other sensitive areas.